guoyu07/laratabs/readme.md

 Then in your view echo `$tabs` wherever you want the tabs to appear.

+IMPORTANT: if you are using the blade syntax Laravel 5 you need to use the "escape-raw-tags" blade syntax, otherwise the HTML will be echoed as text.
+So instead of `{{ $tabs }}` use `{!! $tabs !!}`.

 ## Config

 The package allows you to config a few options, namely:

+1. Laravel version: if you are using laravel 5 update this, as the folder structure is different.
+Default: 4
-1. Tabs type: tabs or pills.
+2. Tabs type: tabs or pills.
-2. Tabs direction: horizontal or vertical.
+3. Tabs direction: horizontal or vertical.
-3. The path where the tabs views will be created relative to the views folder.
+4. The path where the tabs views will be created relative to the views folder.
 Defaults to the key used when creating the tabs.
-4. The separator between words to be used in the artisan command.
+5. The separator between words to be used in the artisan command.
 Default: _
-5. Whether or not to use a fade effect.
+6. Whether or not to use a fade effect.
 Default: true
-6. Capitalization of the titles.
+7. Capitalization of the titles.
 Options: first_word, all_words, no_words.
 Default: first_word
-7. Path to the json file which saves the tabs data.
+8. Path to the json file which saves the tabs data.

 To change the configuration you need to publish it to your project first: